grafana/agent/docs/flow/components/metrics.scrape.md

 # metrics.scrape
 The `metrics.scrape` component configures a metrics scraping job for a given set of `targets`.
-The metrics are forwarded to the given list of `receivers`.
+The scraped metrics are forwarded to the list of receivers passed in `forward_to`.
 Multiple `metrics.scrape` components can be specified by providing a 'name' like "blackbox-scraper" in the following example.

 ## Example

-The following example will set up a scrape job with certain attributes (scrape intervals, query parameters) and let it scrape two instances of the blackbox exporter.
-The received metrics will be forwarded to the provided remote_write 'receivers' which are referred to as exports from another component.
+The following example will set up the job with certain attributes (scrape intervals, query parameters) and let it scrape two instances of the blackbox exporter.
+The received metrics will be sent over to the provided list of remote_writes, as defined by other components.

 ```hcl
 metrics "scrape" "blackbox-scraper" {